wadcom/kisarra-docs/README.md

 targets result in 50% accuracy.

 The Cannon can only attack enemies that are at least 5 kms away from it.

+### Depot Carrier

+After creation, the Depot Carrier unit is in Park mode: it does not consume supplies and has a sight range of 5.1 km.

+The Depot Carrier has the following commands:

+- **Deploy:**
+  - The unit moves to the specified point, and upon arrival, transforms into a Depot, which has capacity only for supplies.
+- **Move & Park:**
+  - Moves to the specified location and switches to Park mode upon arrival.

+Depot Carrier and Depot have different health point amounts and different supply capacities.
+Upon deployment, the Depot receives the same percentage of health as the Depot Carrier had.
+It also retains the same amount of supplies.

 ### Harvester